zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 - **Management Status**

+  - Managed certificates are stored on NGINX One Console.
+    - You can use NGINX One Console to deploy, administer, and update certificates remotely.
-  - Managed certificates can be administered remotely, through the NGINX One Console or through the API
+  - Unmanaged certificates are detected by NGINX One Console through the connected NGINX instance configuration.
-  - Unmanaged certificates are listed.
-While you can convert an unmanaged certificate to managed, you may need to upload the certificate and the key during the conversion.
+    - If you choose to convert an unmanaged certificate to managed, you may need to upload the certificate and the key during the conversion.

 You can **Add Filter** to filter certificates by: